 Some of you may think that these guidelines are a little heavy in terms of carbohydrate foods, or unachievable in meeting the recommended vegetable intake.
 However, one serve might be considerably smaller than you think, and often people consume too large a portion unknowingly.
 The Australian Dietary Guidelines are intended to be used as just that, a guideline.
 Despite being created by nutritional and medical professionals reviewing over 55,000 scientific journal articles, the guidelines shouldn’t replace individualised medical or dietetic advice, particularly if you have a specific medical condition, or if you are training for sporting performance.
 If you are at the beginning of your health and fitness journey, then the guidelines are the best place to start.

 Alongside portion control, the quality of the food you’re eating is also crucial.
 Being conscious of what you consume will pave the way for a healthier diet, and there are few simple swaps you can make to boost the nutritional value of what’s on your plate:

-• Slash the calories by swapping sugar for True’s Cinnamon Powder to sweeten your morning oats or cup of coffee.
+• Slash the calories by swapping sugar for cinnamon to sweeten your morning oats or cup of coffee.
 Cinnamon is not only sweet but loaded with antioxidants, whilst cinnamaldehyde, the main active component in the spice, is believed to help fight some types of infection.

 • Swap store-bought salad dressings for homemade.
 Infusing a little olive oil with fresh herbs and balsamic vinegar will not only taste better, but it’s free of all preservatives and added sugars, plus you’re in complete control of the number and measurement of ingredients.